lkj000/amapiano-ai-app/docs/APP_OVERVIEW.md

 Amapiano AI represents a groundbreaking convergence of cutting-edge technology and rich cultural heritage.
 By focusing specifically on amapiano music, we provide unmatched value to creators while preserving and promoting authentic South African musical culture globally.

-Our comprehensive platform approach, combining generation, analysis, education, and community features, creates a sustainable competitive advantage that generic tools cannot replicate.
+Our comprehensive platform approach, combining a professional DAW, generation, analysis, education, and community features, creates a sustainable competitive advantage that generic tools cannot replicate.
 Through respectful cultural representation, artist collaboration, and educational mission, Amapiano AI serves as a bridge between traditional knowledge and modern technology.

-The platform's unique features—from the revolutionary Amapianorize engine to comprehensive cultural education—position it as an essential tool for anyone interested in amapiano music, whether for creation, learning, or cultural appreciation.
+The platform's unique features—from the revolutionary Amapianorize engine to the integrated, genre-specific DAW—position it as an essential tool for anyone interested in amapiano music, whether for creation, learning, or cultural appreciation.
 By democratizing access to authentic amapiano creation tools while respecting and supporting the original community, Amapiano AI contributes to the global growth and appreciation of this incredible musical genre.

 **Amapiano AI: Where Technology Meets Culture, Where Innovation Preserves Tradition**